guyroyse/vending-machine-kata/README.md

 _So that I can give them an incentive to put money in the machine_

 There are three products: cola for $1.00, chips for $0.50, and candy for $0.65.
 When the respective button is pressed and enough money has been inserted, the product is dispensed and the machine displays THANK YOU.
-If there is not enough money then the machine displays PRICE and the price of the item.
-In either case, if the display is checked again, it will display INSERT COINS and the current amount will be set to $0.00.
+If the display is checked again, it will display INSERT COINS and the current amount will be set to $0.00.
+If there is not enough money inserted then the machine displays PRICE and the price of the item and subsequent checks of the display will display either INSERT COINS or the current amount as appropriate.

 Make Change
 -----------